aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/page/rect/_index.md

 ---
 title: Rect
 second_title: Aspose.PDF for .NET API Reference
 description: Gets or sets rectangle of the page.
-Page crop box is returned if specified otherwise page media box is returned.
+For get page crop box is returned if specified otherwise page media box is returned.
+For set page media box always set.
 Please note that this property dont consider page rotation.
 To get page rectangle considering rotation please use ActualRect.
 type: docs
 weight: 230
 url: /net/aspose.pdf/page/rect/
 ---
 ## Page.Rect property

 Gets or sets rectangle of the page.
-Page crop box is returned if specified, otherwise page media box is returned.
+For get: page crop box is returned if specified, otherwise page media box is returned.
+For set: page media box always set.
 Please note that this property don't consider page rotation.
 To get page rectangle considering rotation please use ActualRect.

 ```csharp
 public Rectangle Rect { get; set; }